 This semester one of the classes I’m taking is an Introduction to Folklore, which I have absolutely loved.
 I’m taking it online, so one of the things we have to do for assignments each week is to respond to a prompt about whichever genre of folklore we are covering that week.
 Again – the number of stories this has brought back to me is amazing!
 I’ll be sharing more of them over the coming weeks, but I wanted to start off with this cute little kewpie doll that I used as an example of “Folk Material.”

-She was made for me by the mother of my then-boyfriend and given to me on my 16th birthday, still the only “real” birthday party I ever had.
-Not only does the intricate crocheting of the outfit and blanket amaze me, but it also reminds me, in a round-about way, of my grandpa who always called me his Kewpie doll.
+She was made for me by the mother of my first “true love” and given to me on my 16th birthday, still the only “real” birthday party I ever had.
+Not only does the intricate crocheting of the outfit and blanket amaze me, but it also reminds me, in a roundabout way, of my grandpa who always called me his Kewpie doll.

 With memories like these, how can you help but smile?